liamjvs/azure-terraform-sidecar/README.md

 Navigate to the Service Connections under the project you want to create the Service Connection under.
 Top right, click on the three dots and select 'Security'.
 Add the Service Principal to the Service Connection with the 'Service Connection Creator' role or greater.
 The Service Principal will not appear unless it has been added to the Azure DevOps Organisation (please see above).

+#### Azure DevOps - What is the variable ado_service_connection for Azure DevOps?
+As the identity executing the `init-pipeline.yaml` Azure DevOps pipeline requires access to add Service Connections and Agent Pools, the identity executing the pipeline requires to be added to the Azure DevOps environment.
+At the time of writing, only identities within the tenant that the Azure DevOps instance is in can be added to the Azure DevOps instance.
+The `ado_service_connection` variable is the name of the Service Connection that the pipeline will use to create the Service Connection and Agent Pool.
+This opens up the possibility of using a Service Principal that is not within the same tenant as the Azure DevOps instance to deploy the sidecar solution and then use a Service Principal within the same tenant as the Azure DevOps instance to add the relevant Service Connection and Agent Pool.